-If the student is in his or her first semester of college and is applying for the upcoming term, a student's application may be reviewed after the student submits final high school transcripts (and ACT or SAT scores, if required - see Freshman Applicants, above).
-The applicant must submit official transcripts from all colleges or universities previously attended.
-If a student has fewer than 24 transferable credits, a high school transcript, General Education Diploma (GED), or a state's equivalent of a GED is also required for admission review.
+If the student is in his or her first semester of college and is applying for the upcoming term, a student's application may be reviewed after the student submits final high school transcripts and ACT or SAT scores.
+In all other cases, applicants transferring from another college or university should request a transcript from all colleges or universities previously attended.
+These transcripts will need to be received before an admission decision will be made.
+If a student has fewer than 24 transferable credits, a high school transcript, General Education Diploma (GED), or a state's equivalent of a GED, is also required for admission review.
 Applicants normally must have a minimum cumulative college grade point average of 2.00.
 Higher grade point averages may be necessary where program admission requirements warrant it.
 After matriculation only those grades in course work attempted at Concordia in Seward are used to compute the cumulative grade point average.